 Angie Goeke is a multidisciplinary artist, committed activist, and compelling songwriter with a forte for cinematic storytelling.
 She’s also a mother of four who transformed her lifelong love of music into a serious songwriting career.
 Inspired by independent, individual artists like Ella Fitzgerald and Willie Nelson, Goeke quickly earned a reputation for her particular brand of haunting, narrative, emotionally-complex songs.
 Her unique compositions, which she often begins writing on ukulele before expanding for a larger band, fuse elements of classic Americana, folk, bluegrass and jazz, with her captivating vocal melodies front and center.
-Now poised to drop her debut album If I Were Honest in early 2022, Goeke writes songs encapsulating all the complex emotions and amorphous feelings that make life both complicated and beautiful.
+In her debut album If I Were Honest, released in early 2022, Goeke writes songs encapsulating all the complex emotions and amorphous feelings that make life both complicated and beautiful.

 Born and raised in Austin, TX, Goeke grew up in a musical family, singing with her siblings in church, where her dad was choir director and organist, and attending symphonies and local music events on weekends.
 She began musical training at just seven years old, singing at various studios and national choral competitions and later performing for her majesty Queen Elizabeth II when she visited Texas.
 She learned to play piano and continued writing songs throughout her early life, before her career path led to other creative outlets: She published a novel (A Girl and Her Warhorse), works as a theater director, teaches middle school art, serves as executive director of Not In Our City (a non-profit raising awareness of domestic sex trafficking), and is the worship leader of a local church.
 But it wasn’t until 2018 that Goeke decided to pursue a full-time songwriting career.
 “I’ve been writing songs for myself for as long as I can remember.
 But at some point, I just decided it was time to finally do what I’ve always felt called to do with my life,” she says.
 “As an artist, I’ve found tools to help express things that feel unwieldy—tools like color and sound.
 We need them to convey the things we don’t have words for otherwise.”

 In 2019 Goeke released her debut solo EP KNOTS, establishing herself as a promising new voice in Texas Americana.
 Recorded at Lucky Run Studios with legendary sound engineer Michael Mikulka, the six-song collection reflects on the challenges and subtle rhythms of relationships, vacillating between upbeat, toe-tapping acoustic guitar tracks and delicate, lilting ballads backed by upright bass.
-The lyrics, fueled by the richness of Goeke’s own life experience, connect with listeners in raw and visceral ways, drawing comparisons to artists like Ellen Starski, Lori McKenna, and Brandi Carlisle.
+The lyrics, fueled by the richness of Goeke’s own life experience, connect with listeners in raw and visceral ways, drawing comparisons to artists like Lori McKenna, Brandi Carlisle, and Ellen Starski.
 In 2020, stalled by the pandemic but resolved to continue making music, Goeke released a new single each month via streaming platforms before returning to the studio to work on her first full-length album.

 “My name is Michael Mikulka.
 I have been a producer, engineer and studio owner for over 30 years.
 I am also a 27 year Grammy voter.
 As such I have seen/worked with a lot of singers.
 Having said that a I can tell you that Angie is an exceptional singer… not one that comes around that often.”– Michael Mikulka, owner, engineer, and producer at Lucky Run Studios, Houston, TX